 Clashes of exams do occur so we offer lunchtime supervision.
 Occasionally there is a need for overnight supervision when parents are asked to complete a form and follow strict guidelines.

 All students are expected to be at the exam venue 15 minutes before the start of the exam.

 Exam regulations: We follow strict rules and guidelines as set down by JCQ (Joint Council for Qualifications).
 We have our own Exam Guidelines booklet which all students must read and follow.
 A link to this is below.
 Parents can visit the JCQ website for more information.

-Post-results: Post-Results Services are available in the form of a re-mark, a photocopy of the exam script or the original exam script.
+Post-results: Post-Results Services are available in the form of a review of marking, a photocopy of the exam script or the original exam script.
 A form needs to be completed detailing which Post-Result service is required (see below).
 Payment for this service should be made through ParentPay.

 Re-takes: Students will be given details of their re-take/s and asked to complete a form.
 Payment for re-takes should be made through ParentPay.

 For more information please contact Mrs Alison Robbins, our Exams Officer, on email@example.com.

 Monitoring and tracking are at the heart of the curriculum because we know that honest and encouraging feedback empowers our students.